PrefectHQ/prefect/docs/guides/deployment/docker.md

 To run a deployed flow in a Docker container, you'll need the following:

 - We'll use the flow script and deployment from the [Deployments](/tutorial/deployments/) tutorial.
-- We'll also use the remote storage block created in the [Storage and Infrastructure](/tutorial/storage/) tutorial.
 - You must run a standalone Prefect server (`prefect server start`) or use Prefect Cloud.
 - You'll need [Docker Engine](https://docs.docker.com/engine/) installed and running on the same machine as your agent.